Ethan0o0/Coding-Challenge/README.md

     and option2 is the right
     5 - For the weight unit calculator, input1 will be for option1 and input2 will be for option2
     6 - The weight unit calculator outputs the final value from left to right as well, first unit being the left and second unit being the right

+UNIT TESTING:

+    - My small unit tests were made using jest
+    - To run it, simply run the command "npm test" in the terminal and it will run all my unit tests
+    - Each of my unit tests were made in the conversions.test.js file

 Technologies used: